Resources

 Automation also helps create consistency.
 Every customer receives the same level of clarity and attention, even during your busiest hours.

-5. Create Engaging SMS Templates
+5. Create Message Templates

 Text messages leave you little space to work with, so every word needs purpose.
 Your goal is to sound conversational and helpful while giving customers what they need to take the next step.